UPPS No. 01.03.01

 Sr. Reviewer: Associate Vice President for Finance and Support Services Planning

-This UPPS sets forth space management principles, management responsibilities and procedures for the assignment and reassignment of space, request for new space, renovation of existing space, and changing a room’s primary function for Texas State University buildings on the San Marcos and Round Rock campuses.
+This policy sets forth space management principles, management responsibilities, procedures for the assignment and reassignment of space, request for new space, renovation of existing space, and changing a room’s primary function for the university’s buildings on the San Marcos and Round Rock campuses.

-– A comprehensive review and evaluation of a room’s physical characteristics and academic or administrative attributes.
+Space Audit – a comprehensive review and evaluation of a room’s physical characteristics and academic or administrative attributes.
 The information obtained from a space audit is used to update the university’s building and room inventory.
 An audit can include room-specific tours to confirm that space is used as designed, is occupied, and to assess the quality of the space and physical conditions of each room.
 The audit will note vacant space or other exceptions.
-Space audits provide information for the assessment of space allocations, prospective planning to accommodate changing situations and realignment of program priorities.
+Space audits provide information for the assessment of space allocations, prospective planning to accommodate changing situations, and realignment of program priorities.

-– A database that provides the statistical basis for many internal, state and federal reports regarding campus buildings and rooms, their usage and occupants.
+Physical Space Inventory – a database, required by The Texas Higher Education Coordinating Board, that provides the statistical basis for many internal, state and federal reports regarding campus buildings and rooms, their usage and occupants.
 The proper classification of space is critical to the university’s efforts to manage the physical assets and obtain resources from state and federal agencies (e.g., Facilities and Administrative (F&A) recovery rate).

 SPACE MANAGEMENT PRINCIPLES

-The Texas State University System (TSUS) Board of Regents has ownership and control of all facilities belonging to or controlled by the university.
+The Texas State University System (TSUS) Board of Regents has ownership and control of all facilities belonging to or maintained by the university.

-Ultimate responsibility for the assignment or reassignment of space resides with the president upon recommendation of the Campus Facilities Planning Committee and President’s Cabinet.
+Ultimate responsibility for the assignment or reassignment of space resides with the president upon recommendation of the Campus Facilities Planning Committee (Facilities Committee) and President’s Cabinet.

 Allocation of increased square footage depends on a demonstrated campus-wide need.